Overview of the United States

 California is the most populous state with 39.5 million citizens, followed by Texas with a population of 28.7 million.
 Their most populous city is New York City with a population of 8.4 million.
 To put it in perspective, if California were a country, it would be the 36th most populous country in the world, slightly larger than Iraq and Poland.

-Stated in the US Census Bureau, 39 million of the population has immigrated to the US since 1965.
-Immigrants are primarily from Asia and Latin American.
+The Pew Research Centre has stated that in 2015, 45 million of the population has immigrated to the US since 1965.
+Immigrants are primarily from Asia and Latin America.
 It’s estimated that immigration will increase to 19% of the population by 2060.
 According to the US Census Bureau, nearly 25% (~7 million) of the American population identify themselves as a racial minority.
 The largest racial minorities are Latin Americans, followed by African Americans.

 English is the primary language spoken in the US.
 Spanish, Chinese, and Native American are among the top other languages spoken throughout the US.